tomwhite/covid-19-uk-data/README.md

 * Test numbers are published _weekly_ on Thursday.
 The count is added to _data/covid-19-totals-wales.csv_ manually.
     * Improvement: automatically download this page every Thursday
-* Case numbers by local authority are published daily in prose form.
-They are manually added to _data/raw/wales-new-cases.csv_.
+* Case numbers by local authority are published daily.
+The HTML file is saved in _data/raw_.

 ### Scotland

 Updates are published daily at https://www.gov.scot/coronavirus-covid-19/, overwriting previous updates.
 (Note however that this page is being archived by https://web.archive.org/.)

 * Test numbers are published daily and added to _data/covid-19-totals-scotland.csv_ manually.
 * Case numbers by health board are published daily.
-The HTML file is save in _data/raw_.
+The HTML file is saved in _data/raw_.

 ### Northern Ireland